Her Barking is a women-led movement, experimenting to collaboratively design and test low cost interventions to make

 We have been engaging residents since summer 2018 to identify spaces where people don't feel safe and collaboratively designed four installations to be temporarily installed across Barking Town Centre as part of London Festival of Architecture 2019.

 Want to get involved?
-Join the Facebook group to be sure to hear details of our next open collaborative design sessions throughout November and join us at the times listed below.
+Join the Facebook group to be sure to hear details of our next open collaborative design and maker workshops in November and December and stay tuned for the installation of this colourful canopy coming in January 2020!

 Images of the four identified crowd-sourced locations for interventions: